Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

-\citet{Yang21} developed a technique which simultaneously combines spec-$z$ and photo-$z$ to map the distribution of halos from large galaxy surveys.
-Applying their method to the DESI legacy imaging surveys, they found that they typically correctly identify the redshifts of more massive halos ($\gtrsim10^{12.7}~{\Msun}$) and that a very high redshift accuracy can be achieved when a halo has $\geq$10 galaxies.
-Thus, in the absence of many spec-$z$, a sufficient number of photo-$z$ measurements can potentially yield sufficiently accurate redshifts, at least in overdense regions.
-We posit that photo-$z$ measurements can supplement the spec-$z$ identified in the HLWAS-Deep field, helping better identify the galaxy overdensities which can be followed up with deeper spectroscopy.
+Still, there have been some promising advances with regard to photo-$z$. \citet{Laigle16} showed that by combining photometry from 30 bands from the NUV to the MIR in the well-studied COSMOS \citep{Scoville07} field, many photometric bands can increase photo-$z$ precision by $\sim$1 dex or more.
+One can also use medium-band photometry instead of the wide filters on Roman/WFI and most other space-based instruments \citep[see, e.g.,][]{Suess24}.
+Techniques that simultaneously combine spec-$z$ and photo-$z$ to map galaxies across large scales are also gaining prominence. \citet{Yang21} showed that such an approach could yield high redshift accuracy in massive halos ($\gtrsim10^{12.7}~{\Msun}$) with several ($\geq$10) galaxies.
+We posit that photo-$z$ measurements can supplement the spec-$z$ identified in the HLWAS-Deep field, helping to better identify the galaxy overdensities that can be followed up with deeper spectroscopy.
 For instance, such photo-$z$ measurements could be obtained by the DESI Bright Galaxy Survey, which targets massive galaxies \citep{Hahn23}, plausibly anchoring the nodes of the cosmic web \citep{Cohn22}.
-Recently, \cite{Malavasi25_Euclid} demonstrated that the persistence (robustness) of filaments identified by {\disperse} using photo-$z$ from Euclid is well-correlated with persistence of filaments from spec-$z$.
+Recently, \cite{Malavasi25_Euclid} demonstrated that the persistence (robustness) of the filaments identified by {\disperse} using photo-$z$ from Euclid is well-correlated with the persistence of filaments from spec-$z$.